czzarr/czzarr.github.com/source/_posts/2012-03-29-sopa-hadopi-future-of-culture.markdown

 the others.
 This redistribution system could also be tweaked in favor of smaller, unknown artists to support discovery.

 The above only concerns personal content consumption at home. *There are alternative revenue streams for artists and labels that cannot be copied nor downloaded*: concerts, movie theatres, goodies and so on.
 For example, [the total 2011 revenue for live music in North America is $10.3B](http://grabstats.com/statmain.asp?StatID=73).
-It seems to be enough to sustain content creation, doesn't it?
+It seems to be enough to sustain music creation, doesn't it?

 [In a nutshell](http://needforair.com/blog/2012/03/26/we-are-all-nutcrackers/), I think that major players still have a role to play, but should focus on content creation and marketing, where their true value addition resides.
 I fear that if they continue to try to keep the old business model in place, they will be replaced by more suited players.